sentinelmap/sentinelmap-services/README.md

-# SentinelMap Services beta - online soon
+# SentinelMap Services beta

+SentinelMap Services documentation and tools.

-Sign up for free with a Github account for access up to 50,000 Sentinel-2 tiles monthly.
+[Sign up](https://devs.sentinelmap.eu) for free with a Github account for access up to 50,000 Sentinel-2 tiles monthly.

 ## Basemap Tile Service